nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![getDate day month year](./diagrams/getDate-day-month-year.jpg)

+`getTime` adds ":00" to the back if only hh or HH is given, then uses `DateTimeParser#timeParser` to parse the time.
+The parsed time is then returned.

 Step 4.
 Within `CheckCommand#execute()`, the start date, start time, end date and end time are passed to `CheckCommand#verifyValidTimePeriod()`.
 This method checks that the start date and time of the time period happen before the end date and time, and returns a boolean indicating the validity of the given time period.

 Step 5.
 Within `CheckCommand#execute()`, the start date time and end date time is passed to `CheckCommand#checkEventsInTimeRange()` along with an `EventList` (i.e. Zoom, Personal or Timetable).
 This method checks each `Event` in the `EventList` to determine if the event occurs within the time period.
 If the event date time coincides with the time period, the event is added to an ArrayList that stores all the coinciding events in the current `EventList`.
 This is done for each `EventList`.